ccsr8/Kata-TDD/FizzBuzz/README.md

 ## Rules

-- If the number is divisible by 3, write "Foo" instead of the number
+- If the number is divisible by 3, write "Fizz" instead of the number
-- If the number is divisible by 5, add "Bar"
+- If the number is divisible by 5, add "Buzz"

 ## Test Case